 - Wireless Bridge—WiFi frames with both the fromDS and ToDS fields set indicate a wireless bridge.
 This will also detect a wireless bridge that you intentionally configured in your network.

-You can enable wireless IDS by selecting a WIDS Profile in your FortiAP profile.
+You can enable WIDS by enabling and selecting a WIDS Profile on a designated radio from a FortiAP profile.

-- Go to WiFi & Switch Controller > WIDS Profiles.
+- Go to WiFi and Switch Controller > WIDS Profiles.

 - Select a profile to edit or select Create New.

 - Under Intrusion Detection Settings, enable the intrusion types you want protect against.